aleph-im/aleph-whitepaper/chapters/01-problem.md

 Common naming of dApps[^2] is using smart contracts on blockchain platforms like Ethereum.
 A few issues arise from its model:

-- paid transactions by the user
+- Paid transactions by the user (meaning a dApp user should buy some underlying network asset to use the Dapp)
-- reliance on inclusion in a block (dependant on block time of the relevant blockchain)
+- Reliance on inclusion in a block (dependant on block time of the relevant blockchain, making dApps slow)

 ## DHT storages like IPFS

-aaa
+Storage networks like IPFS or Swarm are great to find a resource based on its hash in the network.
+Some things are currently needed or not easily useable for our dApps:
+- Incentivization of storage (to be implemented in their FileCoin for IPFS, implemented on ethereum for Swarm)
+- Unique resource naming system (provided in a very slow way currently by IPNS, or through Ethereum smart contracts in Swarm)

 [^1]: Distributed Ledger Technology, mostly BlockChain